TepmarotdanielZ/SIM800L/README.md

 The module requires an external antenna in order to connect to the network.
 So the module usually comes with a helical antenna that can be soldered to it.
 The board also has a U.FL connector If you wish to keep the antenna at a distance from the board.

 ![8](image/8.jpg)

+There’s a SIM socket on the back!
+Any 2G Micro SIM card will work perfectly.
+The proper way to insert the SIM card is typically engraved on the surface of the SIM socket.

+**4. FEATURE**

+Even though this module is incredibly small—only 1 square inch—it contains a surprising number of features.
+Some of them are as follows:

+* Supports Quad-band: GSM850, EGSM900, DCS1800 and PCS1900
+* Connect onto any global GSM network with any 2G SIM
+* Make and receive voice calls using an external 8Ω speaker & electret microphone
+* Send and receive SMS messages
+* Send and receive GPRS data (TCP/IP, HTTP, etc.)
+* Scan and receive FM radio broadcasts

+* **Transmit Power:**
+  * Class 4 (2W) for GSM850
+  * Class 1 (1W) for DCS1800
+* Serial-based AT Command Set
+* FL connectors for cell antennae
+* Accepts Micro SIM Card

+**5. LED STATUS INDICATORS**

+The SIM800L module has an LED that indicates the status of your cellular network.
+It will blink at different rates depending on the state it is in.